AlnickClores/Midnight-Code/README.md

 A sleek, dark blue VS Code theme designed for a focused and visually comfortable coding experience, perfect for late-night sessions.

+🚧 **Note:** This theme is still under development.
+Expect updates and improvements in future versions! 🚧

 ## Installation

 1. Open **Visual Studio Code**.